 Electronic delivery (email) - Proposals must be submitted electronically as an attachment to an e-mail to the RFP Coordinator at the e-mail address listed in section B.1.
 Attachments to e-mail should be in Microsoft Word format or PDF.
 Zipped files cannot be received by HCA and cannot be used for submission of Proposals.
 The Letter of Submittal and the Certifications and Assurances form must have a scanned signature of the individual within the organization authorized to bind the Bidder to the offer.
 HCA does not assume responsibility for problems with Bidder’s e-mail.
 If HCA e-mail is not working, appropriate allowances will be made.

-Hard copy delivery (mail) - Bidders are required to provide seven (7) hard copies, each bound in a 3-ring binder(s).
+Hard copy delivery (mail) - Bidders are required to provide four (4) hard copies, each bound in a 3-ring binder(s).
 Bidders assume the risk for the method of delivery chosen.
 HCA assumes no responsibility for delays caused by any delivery service.

+Address hard copies to:

-Proposals may not be transmitted using facsimile transmission.
+Ellen Wolfhagen, RFP Coordinator Health Care Authority 626 Eighth Avenue SE Olympia, WA 98501 Please label: RFP 2722 Response [Bidder Name] Proposals may not be transmitted using facsimile transmission.

 Bidders should allow sufficient time to ensure timely receipt of the Proposal by the RFP Coordinator by both electronic and hard copy delivery methods.
 HCA reserves the right at its sole discretion to waive minor administrative irregularities.
 Late electronic Proposals will not be accepted and may be disqualified from further consideration, unless HCA e-mail is found to be at fault.
 All Proposals and any accompanying documentation become the property of HCA and will not be returned.